Vietnam.vn - Nền tảng quảng bá Việt Nam

-Egyptian-French Treasure: Piece of Another Planet Fell to Earth
+Egyptian-French Treasure: Piece of another planet fell to Earth

 Người Lao ĐộngNgười Lao Động02/06/2024

-(NLDO) - The inner secrets of a planet believed to have once been habitable like Earth have just been revealed by two treasures from space.
+(NLĐO) - The inner secrets of a planet believed to have once been habitable like Earth have just been revealed by two treasures from space.

 Báu vật Ai Cập - Pháp: Mảnh hành tinh khác rơi xuống địa cầu- Ảnh 1.

 These two space rocks have different compositions.
-Nakhlite is a basalt, containing the minerals augite and olivine.
+Nakhlite is basalt, containing the minerals augite and olivine.
 Chsignite is almost entirely olivine.

 On Earth, basalt is abundant in the crust and olivine is abundant in the mantle.